fbellegarde/fbellegarde/README.md

 # 👋 Hi, I'm Fernando Bellegarde

-Welcome to my GitHub portfolio!
+Welcome to my GitHub profile!
 I’m passionate about building **data-driven applications, dashboards, and cloud-native solutions**.
 My goal is to design systems that are scalable, efficient, and impactful.

 This space highlights my projects, skills, and growth as a developer.